nyangkosense/i/README.md

 Edit config.mk to match your local setup (i is installed into the /usr/local namespace by default).

-Afterwards enter the following command to build and install sysinfo (if necessary as root):
+Afterwards enter the following command to build and install i (if necessary as root):

     make clean install